 Pro-growth: Arguably, the law is pro-growth.
 It reduces corporate tax rates which most agree will increase investment.
 It reduces personal income taxes, which should increase labor force participation.

-At the same time, the increased debt will crowd out other spending or investments that may have also had a pro-growth effect.
+At the same time, the increased debt will crowd out other public spending or investments that may have also had a pro-growth effect.

+If increased debt leads to higher interest rates over time, this would crowd out private saving and investment.
+This is why macroeconomic models often show the economic benefits of deficit-financed tax cuts diminishing over time (or even turning negative).

 Virtually all tax cuts will stimulate growth in the short term.
 The real issue is over the longer haul, when failure to make investments in people and infrastructure start to take a toll.